NVIDIA-Omniverse/OpenUSD-Code-Samples/source/references-payloads/create-or-add-reference/py_kit_cmds.md

 :language: py
 ```

-The :code:`CreateReference` command is a convenient wrapper that creates an Xform prim and adds a Reference to it all at once.
+The `CreateReference` command is a convenient wrapper that creates an Xform prim and adds a Reference to it all at once.
 ``` {literalinclude} py_kit_cmds_var1.py
 :language: py
 ```